Skip to Main Content

 Available at Central Florida/Citrus Audio-Visual PN 1997 .T6 1997

-CF Library materials are organized by the Library of Congress shelving system.
+CF Library materials are organized by the Library of Congress Classification shelving system.
 This system is organized by topics or subjects.
 The Library of Congress system is often used by academic libraries at colleges and universities.

 A basic example of the system and its broadest subjects is listed below.
 Each subject is assigned a letter.
 Each item is assigned additional letters and numbers.
 Find out more on the Call Number tab.